 We remain focused on assessing our high risk spend areas and on raising awareness across all staff, from the Executive team through to everyone at our places to ensure all products and services are sourced and supplied responsibly and ethically.

 Staff and volunteer wellbeing

 The Trust has a clear framework of rules and behaviours and encourages the reporting of any concerns or breaches so that they can be dealt with appropriately in accordance with our policies and procedures.

-We have reviewed and revised our safeguarding instruction, procedures and framework to ensure we recognise, report and respond to all concerns or incidents of safeguarding.
 We are committed to keeping all our people safe from harm and abuse, this includes children, adults at risk and anyone who comes into contact with the Trust.
+Our safeguarding instruction, procedures and framework ensure we recognise, report and respond to all concerns or incidents of safeguarding.

 We offer an independent and confidential Whistleblowing hotline where staff and volunteers can raise concerns confidentially and anonymously if they wish.
-Our Employee Assistance Programme also provides staff with a secure way of seeking advice about any modern slavery or human trafficking issues personally affecting them or their families.
+Our Employee Assistance Programme also provides staff with a secure way of seeking advice about a range of topics including modern slavery or human trafficking issues personally affecting them or their families.

 The Trust checks that staff can demonstrate their eligibility to work in the UK and requires all contractors and agency staff to undergo an eligibility check before commencing work with the Trust.
-The Trust also seeks confirmation from volunteers that they have eligibility to work in the UK.
-In addition, the Trust uses a preferred supplier list to source temporary workers.
+The Trust also seeks confirmation from volunteers that they have eligibility to work in the UK and uses a preferred supplier list to source temporary workers.

-Approved by the Board of Trustees of the National Trust on 8 July 2020 and signed on its behalf by Tim Parker, Chairman and approved by the Board of Directors of the National Trust (Enterprises) Ltd on 22 July 2020 and signed on its behalf by Orna NiChionna, Chairman.
+Approved by the Board of Trustees of the National Trust on 21 July 2021 and signed on its behalf by Sandy Nairne, Trustee and approved by the Board of Directors of the National Trust (Enterprises) Ltd on 21 July 2021 and signed on its behalf by Orna NiChionna, Chair.